data-dot-all/dataall/pages/deploy/deploy_aws.md

 permalink: /deploy-aws/
 ---

-# **Getting Started**
+# **Getting Started: Deploy to AWS**
-You can deploy data.all in your AWS accounts by following the steps in the "Deploy to AWS" section.
-If you are a developer and want to have a look and run the code locally check out the "Deploy locally" section.
+You can deploy data.all in your AWS accounts by following these steps:

 ## Pre-requisites
 You need to have the tools below up and running to proceed with the deployment: